steynvl/reggy/README.md

 # Reggy

-Reggy is a general-purpose regular expression generator that is exposed as a wen application.
+Reggy is a general-purpose regular expression generator that is exposed as a web application.
 Reggy assists you with the construction of regular expressions.
 The generator consists of three components, each for a different use case.
 Reggy generates regular expressions for a wide variety of programming languages and strives to generate regular expressions that are as efficient and concise as possible.

 ## Prerequisites